 “Pink eye,” the common name for conjunctivitis, is an inflammation or infection of the conjunctiva.
 The conjunctiva is the outer, normally clear covering of the sclera (the white part of the eye).
 The eye appears pink when you have conjunctivitis because the blood vessels of the conjunctiva are dilated.
 Pink eye is often accompanied by a discharge, but vision is usually normal and discomfort is mild.

-Either a bacterial or a viral infection may cause conjunctivitis.
+Either a bacterial or a viral infection may cause pink eye.
 Viral conjunctivitis is much more common.
 It may last several weeks and is frequently accompanied by a respiratory infection (or cold).
 Antibiotic drops or ointments usually do not help, but symptomatic treatment such as cool compresses or over-the-counter decongestant eyedrops can be used while the infection runs it course.
-Unlike viral conjunctivitis, bacterial conjunctivitis can be treated with a variety of antibiotic eyedrops or ointments, which usually cure the infection in a day or two.
+Unlike the viral form, bacterial conjunctivitis can be treated with a variety of antibiotic eyedrops or ointments, which usually cure the infection in a day or two.

 Not all cases of conjunctivitis are caused by an infection.
-Allergies can cause conjunctivitis, too.
+Allergies can cause it, too.
 Typically, people with allergic conjunctivitis have itchy eyes, especially in spring and fall.
 Eyedrops to control itching are used to treat allergic conjunctivitis.
-It is important not to use medications that contain steroids (names of steroids usually end in “-one” or “-dex”) unless prescribed by an ophthalmologist (Eye M.D.).
+It is important not to use medications that contain steroids (names of steroids usually end in “-one” or “-dex”) unless prescribed by an ophthalmologist.

 Finally, not all cases of pink eye are caused by conjunctivitis.
 Sometimes more serious conditions, such as infections, damage to the cornea, very severe glaucoma, or inflammation inside the eye will cause the conjunctiva to become inflamed and pink.
 Vision is usually normal when pink eye is caused by conjunctivitis.
 If your vision is affected or you experience eye pain, it is recommended that you see an ophthalmologist.